 TEST mode can be accessed only by the TEST administrator by supplying an authentication password through a proprietary protocol.
+Once the TOE is changed to NORMAL mode, TEST mode functions are no more available for NORMAL mode.

 SFR11: FMT\LIM.2: Limited availabilities